dtudk/pythonsupport-page/docs/install/macos/manual.rst

         .. include:: /_rst_includes/tip-copy.rst

     #.
-        Copy and paste the following line of code into your terminal and press enter **one line at a time**:
+        Copy and paste the following line of code into your terminal and press :kbd:`Enter`:

         .. code-block:: bash